docutils/docutils/prest/doc/src/directives.rst

    If you often need to use the "raw" directive or a "raw"-derived interpreted text role, that is a sign either of overuse/abuse or that functionality may be missing from reStructuredText.
-Please describe your situation in an email to the Docutils-users_ mailing list.
+Please describe your situation in a message to the Docutils-users_ mailing list.

 The "raw" directive indicates non-reStructuredText data that is to be